kflickin/NDN-MIDI/README.md

 * [ndn-cxx](https://github.com/named-data/ndn-cxx) - NDN C++ library with eXperimental eXtensions
 * [NFD](https://github.com/named-data/NFD) - NDN Forwarding Daemon

-We recommend to install these applications to use in conjunction:
+We recommend the following MIDI applications for testing:

 * [vmpk](http://vmpk.sourceforge.net/) - to replace an actual electronic keyboard for MIDI input (used by ControllerMIDI)
 * [SimpleSynth](http://notahat.com/simplesynth/) - a simple synthesizer program for MIDI playback (used by PlaybackModuleMIDI)